 FAC Net’s mission is to connect and support people and communities who are striving to live more safely with wildfire.
 Fire adaptation is an alternative to the costly, dangerous and insufficient fire-suppression model.

 By modeling a viable alternative to the current fire management paradigm, FAC Net members are leading the change toward fire resilience in the United States.

-No. The Firewise Communities USA Recognition program is just one of many strategies or tools a community can use to increase its level of fire adaptation.
-Additional strategies for preparing for wildfire include evacuation planning (such as Ready, Set, Go!), developing and updating community wildfire protection plans, and reducing flammable vegetation that could threaten infrastructure.
-“Fire adapted communities” is not an all-inclusive program; rather, it represents a new, holistic and adaptive approach to help communities live safely with wildfires.
+No. The Firewise USA recognition program is one of many strategies a community can use to increase its level of fire adaptation, and it targets primarily residents.
+Community fire adaptation includes additional actors (fire departments, business owners, land managers, etc.) and strategies (such as evacuation planning, developing and updating community wildfire protection plans, adopting WUI codes and ordinances, conducting controlled burns and performing post-fire recovery planning).
+“Fire adapted communities” is not a program; rather, it is a holistic and adaptive approach to help communities live safely with wildfires.

-The communities shown on various maps (including the map on this website) represent places that are interested in fire adaptation and want to connect to other people and places working on these issues.
+There is no formal fire adapted communities recognition program.
+The communities shown on various maps (including the map on this website) represent people and places that are interested in fire adaptation and want to connect with other people and places working on these issues.
 The map simply depicts the network of engaged people and places and does not indicate a “level” of activity, or provide information about conditions in those locations.
-There is no formal fire adapted communities recognition program.
 Anyone, anywhere could be taking fire adaptation actions.

 Fire adapted communities is all about community wildfire resilience.
 By definition, resilience is a continuous process that includes regular assessment and adaptation, and there is no end-point.
 An important element of community resilience is social connectedness.